jsonquerylang/jsonquery-website/src/content/reference.md

 //   { "value": "world" }
 // ]

-// an example with match groups. jsonquery(
+// an example with named capturing groups jsonquery(
   'We will be on holiday from 2026-08-14 till 2026-08-28', 'matchAll(get(), "(?<year>[0-9]{4})-(?<month>[0-9]{2})-(?<date>[0-9]{2})")'